iescandon/day-planner/README.md

 ## Installation

-In order to install this project, you must login to GitHub and go to github.com/iescandon/code-quiz.
+In order to install this project, you must login to GitHub and go to github.com/iescandon/day-planner.
 Once there you will click on the green button that says clone or download.
 You will be given choices on how to download: using the ssh/html key or downloading the zip file.

 Using SSH/HTML Key:
 You will copy the link shown and open up either terminal (mac: pre-installed) or gitbash (pc: must be installed).
 Once the application is open, you will type git clone _paste url here_.
-Once you have cloned the git code-quiz repo, cd into the repo and type "open ." to open the folder which contains all files used for the website.
+Once you have cloned the git day-planner repo, cd into the repo and type "open ." to open the folder which contains all files used for the website.
 Once inside the folder, click on index.html to open the website in the browser.

 Using Download ZIP:
 Click on Download Zip.
 Locate the file and double click it to unzip the file.
 Locate the unzipped folder and and open it.
 All the files for the website will be within this folder.
 Click on index.html to open the website in the browser.